THE HARD ROCK FAMILY TREE:

 e.)
 1978-1988 Metal, Goth Rock

-70's Rock
+'70s Rock

 Turn off your mind relax, and float downstream...

-Hard Rock was the style that emerged from the late 60's into the 70's.
-60's bands like Blue Cheer, Steppenwolf, and Grand Funk Railroad taught many of us 70's kids about the power of power chords.
+Hard Rock was at the very heart of all of this.
+It was the style that emerged from the late '60s into the '70s.
+'60s bands like Blue Cheer, Steppenwolf, and Grand Funk Railroad taught many of us '70s kids about the power of power chords.
 Walls of amps, and pedal effects were the new thing.
-The music was driven, powerful, emotive, and probably sounded no better than it did during the epic 60's, it just had more style and flavor to it.
-Black Sabbath churned British soil as did other UK bands.
+The music was hard-driven, powerful, and emotive.Black Sabbath churned British soil as did other UK bands.
 The likes of Led Zeppelin, Deep Purple, and UFO forged new musical empires wrought with raw performance value and, in some cases, outstanding songwriting ability.

 "We're an American Band"

 As magnificent as the new British invasion was, America was turning out the same talent, pound for pound.
 Grand Funk Railroad tore up U.S. turf whilst filling stadiums around the world.
 (They managed to sell out Shea stadium faster than The Beatles!)
 Other bands like The James Gang, Bloodrock, Aerosmith, and Blue Oyster Cult became national rock legends that opened new doors and mystified audiences with gigantic hard-driving sound.
-Not only had new doors opened, these bands created a working template for numerous rock acts for decades to come.
+Not only had new doors opened, these bands created the template for numerous rock acts for decades to come.

-Other bands like Bachman-Turner Overdrive, Jefferson Starship, Argent, Rush, Boston, Ted Nugent, and J. Geils Band set the world's teeth on edge. grand funk railroadThe list is so much longer, but these were just a few of the groups that stamped their souls into the hearts of young America.
+The list is so much longer, but these were just a few of the groups that stamped their souls into the hearts of young America.
 Johnny Winter played guitar like it was on fire.
-He ripped through his licks at light speed, thrusting us into a near asthma attack.
+He ripped through his licks at light speed, thrusting us into near asthma attacks.
 The scary looking albino with three feet of hair was the only artist I knew of that released a two-record set ("Second Winter") with only three sides!

 Hard Rock

-scorpions in trance albumHard rock was what basic rock n' roll morphed into once the sounds became heavier and with more drive than the norm.
+Hard rock was what basic rock n' roll morphed into once the sounds became heavier and with more drive than the norm.
 Many albums were loud and ferocious.
 They branded heavy chords like leviathan footsteps on hollow ground coupled with strangely magnetic songs or just plain old-fashioned Rock/R&B appeal.
-Riding the wave of this newer form of music created multiplicity in both members and bands, and new groups seemed to crawling out of the woodwork.
-One most memorable would have to have been Black Sabbath.
-Their premiere LP was the most played record in my high school art class since "Woodstock".
+Riding the wave of this newer form of music created multiplicity in both members and bands, and new groups seemed to be crawling out of the woodwork en massé.
+My first experience with this was in 1969's "Led Zeppelin II" and the premiere LP from Black Sabbath. in 1970.
+The "Woodstock". soundtrack was like a sampler tray of newer artists I hadn't heard before.
 Every kid had it, and in our class, we were fortunate enough to have a younger, more progressive teacher who allowed us to play records while we worked.
-Hence, my first introduction to the iron talons of Black Sabbath.

 Psychedelic music